frntc/Sidekick64/README.md

 - simplified Datel and Sequential MIDI interface emulation with built-in SoundFont-synthesizer (slightly modified version of [TinySoundFont](https://github.com/schellingb/TinySoundFont))
 - TED-sound and Digiblaster emulation for C16/+4 (to have all sound devices on one output)

+The **Sidekick20** (Sidekick64 on the VIC20):
+- provides a VIC-emulation which outputs picture and sound via the Raspberry Pi's HDMI-output
+- the emulated VIC incorporates the VFLI extension
+- emulates a memory expansion (RAM1/2/3, BLK 1, 2, 3, 5, IO2/3)
+- comes with a built-in rudimentary disk emulation (LOAD/SAVE via kernal vectors)
+- runs PRGs and VIC20-cartridges stored as (multiple) PRG-files or CRT-files
+- automatically determines memory settings for programs and carts (override with manual settings possible)

 But many more things are imaginable, e.g. 80 column cards with HDMI video output, custom accelerators/coprocessors etc.

-Sidekick64 has been tested with various PAL-machines (C64s, C128, C128D), C64 NTSC, C16/+4 (PAL, PAL-N, NTSC), Ultimate64 and C64 Reloaded boards.
-Sidekick64 connects to the C16/+4 using a simple adapter.
+Sidekick64 has been tested with various PAL-machines (C64s, C128, C128D), C64 NTSC, C16/+4 (PAL, PAL-N, NTSC), VIC20 (PAL/NTSC), Ultimate64 and C64 Reloaded boards.
+Sidekick64 connects to the C16/+4 and the VIC20 using simple adapters.

-The Sidekick64 software provides a main menu for frequently used features, programs, cartridges (either configured manually or created from a folder of favorites on the SD card), a configuration screen, and a file browser.
+The Sidekick64 software provides a main menu for frequently used features, programs, cartridges (either configured manually, or for the C64/C128 version created from a folder of favorites on the SD card), a configuration screen, and a file browser.
 The menu can be customized (entries, layout, color schemes, font, animation).
 It also autodetects and interoperates with a [SIDKick](https://github.com/frntc/SIDKick) if present.
 The C16/+4 version comes with two fabulous games ported to run directly off the emulated memory expansion: Alpharay and Pet's Rescue!
 Here's a [video](Video/Sidekick64_ElectricCity_by_Flex.mp4) of Sidekick64 emulating SIDs and playing [Electric City](https://csdb.dk/release/?id=189742) by Flex.